ViaVersion/ViaLoader/README.md

 ViaProtocolHack is not usable by itself as a standalone software, as it is an implementation of a ViaVersion platform.

 ### Projects implementing ViaProtocolHack
-- [ViaProxy](https://github.com/RaphiMC/ViaProxy): Standalone proxy which uses ViaVersion to translate between minecraft versions.
+- [ViaProxy](https://github.com/RaphiMC/ViaProxy): Standalone proxy which uses ViaVersion to translate between Minecraft versions.
 Allows Minecraft 1.7+ clients to join to any version server.

 ## Releases
 ### Gradle/Maven